DerpHerpenstein/lnr-web/README.md

 Consider the fact that .og domains have no renewal fees, and that you dont need to pay any monthly server costs!

 ## Okay that sounds pretty good, how are the assets reused?
 Like I said, we are storing assets on eth and accessing them with URLs.
-This allows us to so something like this
+This allows us to do something like this

 ```
   <head>